nakshayreddy/lab-story-time/README.md

 ### Progression 7: Console Karen

 Lily's actions had a negative effect on Karen and now she's drifted further away.
 Lily realizes that she must do something immediately to console her daughter.
 She thinks of a couple of strategies that might help.
-Create a function `consoleKaren()` which takes an argument `strategies`.
+Create a function `consoleKaren()` which takes an argument ``.
 Concatenate these strategies and _returns the string length_.

 _This lab is inspired by [Mysterious Friend](https://yourstoryclub.com/short-stories-unusual-experience/thriller-short-story-mysterious-friend/) - yourstoryclub.com_